-During the 3 year course pupils study three main themes: identity and culture; local, national, international and global areas of interest; current and future study and employment.
-During this ab initio course, in Year 9 we concentrate on the foundational elements of language learning, vocabulary acquisition and retention as well as written accuracy and oral confidence.
-Pupils will have a firm foundation of language learning to build on, from having studied French for 2 years at Ripley in KS3.
-In Years 10 and 11 we focus on the preparation for assessment, by further developing communication skills as well as all communication and comprehension skills.
+During the 2 year course pupils study three main themes: identity and culture; local, national, international and global areas of interest; current and future study and employment.
+During this ab initio course, in Year 10 we concentrate on the foundational elements of language learning, vocabulary acquisition and retention as well as written accuracy and oral confidence.
+Pupils will have a firm foundation of language learning to build on, from having studied French for 3 years at Ripley in KS3 and Spanish for 2 years.
+In Year 11 we focus on the preparation for assessment, by further developing communication skills as well as all communication and comprehension skills.

-There is an opportunity to visit Spain during the GCSE course.
+There should be an opportunity to visit Spain during the GCSE course.